benjaminy/TenaciousCalf/README.md

 * _Chunking_.
 Textbook persistent data structures have lots of very small nodes.
-Chunking is the strategy of grouping together a small number of related nodes into a modestly-sized raw array (or similarly efficient encoding).
+Chunking is the strategy of grouping together a small number of "nearby" nodes into a modestly-sized raw array (or similarly efficient encoding).
 Structures that exemplify this strategy are B-trees and hash array mapped tries.
 Chunking improves data density and reduces the amount of pointer chasing.